federicoiosue/Omni-Notes/README.md

 ## Build

-Watch the following terminal session recording on how to compile distributable files [![asciicast](https://asciinema.org/a/102898.png)](https://asciinema.org/a/102898)
+Watch the following terminal session recording on how to compile distributable files or follow the instructions below [![asciicast](https://asciinema.org/a/102898.png)](https://asciinema.org/a/102898)

+Build instructions:
+* Enter your computer's terminal
+* Clone the application by using the link to the repository (https://github.com/federicoiosue/Omni-Notes), this will take a couple minutes
+* Enter the Omni-Notes folder using the command $cd Omni-Notes
+* Check that the branch is up to date by using the command $git status
+* Enter the command $export ANDROID_HOME=/home/fede/Android/Sdk
+* Enter the command $./gradlew assemble
+* Allow a couple minutes for the application to build.
+* View the outputs of the build using the command $ls -l omniNotes/build/outputs/apk

 To be sure that build environment is fully compliant with the project the following command creates a container with all the needed tools to compile the code: